ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/ad-integration-guide.md

 *Examples : Rubicon, Criteo OR Appnexus, Ad-Exchange*

 If you are a sell-side platform that wants to get called directly from a publisher’s webpage, you will need to follow the same directions as listed above for integrating with an Ad Server.
-Adding your own `type` value to the amp-ad tag allows you to distribute your tag directly to the publisher, so they can insert your tags directly into their AMP pages.
+Adding your own `type` value to the [`amp-ad`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-ad.md', locale=doc.locale).url.path}}) tag allows you to distribute your tag directly to the publisher, so they can insert your tags directly into their AMP pages.

 More commonly, SSPs work with the publisher to traffick the SSP’s ad tags in their ad server.
 In this case, ensure that all assets being loaded by your script in the ad server’s creative are being made over HTTPS.
 There are some restrictions around some ad formats like expandables, so we recommend that you test out the most commonly delivered creative formats with your publishers.